-16. Subject to the qualifications Where the Applicant answers YES, the individual of its source of the individual's personal information that it has used or disclosed for the purpose of direct marketing unless this is unreasonable or impracticable to do so (APP 7.6).
-APP 1, 5, 6 & 7 described below, do you provide a mechanism for individuals to exercise Accountability Agent must verify that APP 1.3 requires an APP entity to have a clearly mechanism for individuals to exercise choice in relation to the disclosure of their personal information?
-Where YES describe such mechanisms below. the Applicant provides a description of how individuals may exercise choice in relation to the disclosure of their personal information, such as: - Online at point of collection - Via e-mail - Via preference/profile page - Via telephone - Via postal mail, or - Other (in case, specify) The Accountability Agent must verify that these types of mechanisms are in place and operational and identify the purpose(s) for which the information will be disclosed.
+16. Subject to the qualifications Where the Applicant answers YES, the An organisation must, on request, notify an individual of its source of the individual's personal information that it has used or disclosed for the purpose of direct marketing unless this is unreasonable or impracticable to do so (APP 7.6).
+APP 1, 5, 6 & 7 described below, do you provide a mechanism for individuals to exercise choice in relation to the disclosure of their personal information?
+Where YES describe such mechanisms below.
+Accountability Agent must verify that the Applicant provides a description of how individuals may exercise choice in relation to the disclosure of their personal information, such as: - Online at point of collection - Via e-mail - Via preference/profile page - Via telephone - Via postal mail, or - Other (in case, specify) The Accountability Agent must verify that these types of mechanisms are in place and operational and identify the purpose(s) for which the information will be disclosed.
 Subject to the qualifications outlined below, the opportunity to exercise choice should be provided to the individual at the time of collection, for subsequent disclosures of personal information.
-Subject to the qualifications outlined below, the APP 1.3 requires an APP entity to have a clearly expressed and up-to-date APP Privacy Policy about how it manages personal information.
-APP 1.4 contains a non-exhaustive list of information that an APP entity must include in its APP Privacy Policy: the kinds of personal information collected and held by the entity (APP 1.4(a)) how personal information is collected and held (APP 1.4(b)) the purposes for which personal information is collected, held, used and disclosed (APP 1.4(c)) how an individual may access their personal information and seek its correction (APP 1.4(d)) how an individual may complain if the entity breaches the APPs or any registered binding APP code, and how the complaint will be handled (APP 1.4(e)) whether the entity is likely to disclose personal opportunity to exercise choice may be provided to the individual after collection, but before:
+Subject to the APP1 APP 1.3 requires an APP entity to have a clearly expressed and up-to-date APP Privacy Policy about how it manages personal information.
+APP 1.4 contains a non-exhaustive list of information that an APP entity must include in its APP Privacy Policy: the kinds of personal information collected and held by the entity (APP 1.4(a)) how personal information is collected and held (APP 1.4(b)) the purposes for which personal information is collected, held, used and disclosed (APP 1.4(c)) how an individual may access their personal information and seek its correction (APP 1.4(d)) how an individual may complain if the entity breaches the APPs or any registered binding APP code, and how the complaint will be handled (APP 1.4(e))

+qualifications outlined below, the opportunity to exercise choice may be provided to the individual after collection, but before: